 Billy Bingham was a childhood friend of Jackie Branchflower.
 He was at one point the cap record holder for Norther Ireland.
 He helped them to qualify for Sweden 1958, where North Ireland reached the quarter-final.
 He won a league title with Everton in 1963.
 His longest stint was with Sunderland, where he spent 8 years.
 He also had a lengthy career with Luton Town.

-LW/AM: Liam Brady (Ireland)
+LW/AM: Liam Brady (Republic)

 Liam Brady played over 200 times for Arsenal in the 1980's.
 He was the PWA Player of the Year in 1979.
 He was one of the few successful Irish players playing outside the UK.
 In 1980, he moved to Juventus, where he won two Series A titles in two seasons.
 He was replaced by Michel Platini, but he went on to play for Inter Milan and Ascoli in Italy.
 He made 72 caps for Ireland, but he never went to a major tournament.

-RW/FW: Patsy Gallacher (N.Ireland/Ireland)
+RW/FW: Patsy Gallacher (N.Ireland/Republic)

 Patsy Gallacher was nicknamed "Mighty Atom".
 He was considered one of the greatest Celtic's players ever.
 The 1925 Scottish FA Cup Final was called "the Patsy Gallacher" final after he scored a somersault goal.
 He played for Falkirk at the end of his career.
 He played 12 times for IFA (now called Northern Ireland) and one time for FAI (Republic of Ireland) in a game against Spain at the age of 41, the oldest ever debutant for their team.

-ST: Robbie Keane (Ireland)
+ST: Robbie Keane (Republic)

 Robbie Keane is the all-time leading scorer and cap record holder for Ireland.
 He went to the World Cup Finals in 2002, and participated at Eyuro 2012 and 2016.
 He had played in Italy, Scotland, England, and the USA.
 Most of his stints were short, including a dream move to Inter Milan.
 His most famous stints was with Tottenham Hotspurs, where he won the League Cup in 2008.
 At the end of his career, he played in the MLS with LA Galaxy alongside Landon Donovan and David Beckham.

-|Robbie Keane vs Northern Ireland|
+|Robbie Keane vs Northern Ireland

 Frank Stapleton was Ireland's all-time leading scorer for a decade.
 He had 71 caps and captained Ireland at the Euro 1988, Ireland's first major tournament.
 He is best remembered for his time at Arsenal and Manchester United, where he won a single FA Cup for both clubs.
 He also played in Holland, Belgium and France after he left Manchester United.